 Decades of evolution in engineering technologies, environmental mitigation and protection methods, and regulatory frameworks provide a foundation for future hydropower.
-Five primary potential resource classes4 exist for new hydropower capacity in the United States:
+Five primary potential resource classes exist for new hydropower capacity in the United States:

-- Upgrades and optimization, i.e., rehabilitating, expanding, upgrading, and improving efficiency, of existing hydropower facilities; - 2.
-Powering non-powered dams (NPDs); - Installing hydropower in existing water conveyance infrastructure, such as conduits and canals; - 4.
-Developing hydropower projects on new stream-reaches (NSD); and - 5.
-Increasing pumped storage hydropower (PSH).
+- Optimization, i.e., rehabilitating, expanding, upgrading, and improving efficiency, of existing hydropower facilities; - 2.
+Powering non-powered dams; - 3.
+Installing hydropower in existing water conveyance infrastructure, such as conduits and canals; - 4.
+Developing hydropower projects on new stream-reaches; and - 5.
+Increasing pumped storage hydropower.

-Development of these potential resources will require sustainable5 development and operations practices.
+Development of these potential resources will require sustainable development and operations practices.
 Future hydropower must integrate environmental stewardship, economic performance, and availability of critical water resources for production of clean energy.